 Some owners are shocked to learn that their indoor kitty caught a case of worms, but this scenario isn't unusual.
-Outdoor cats are more likely to pick up parasites and other infectious agents, but felines confined to the home also can ingest or inhale worm eggs.
+While outdoor cats are more likely to pick up internal parasites and other infectious agents, felines confined to the home can also ingest or inhale worm eggs around the home.

 Once infected with worms, your cat may experience nausea, vomiting, and anemia, and some cases are even fatal.
 That's why it's so important to get your cat to the veterinarian for a proper diagnosis and treatment with a cat dewormer if you suspect she has worms.

 When it comes to parasites, your cat's predatory instinct works against him.
 Rodents, insects, and other household pests can harbor worm eggs, which are passed on to your kitty when he devours them.
 Unfortunately, many pests can enter your home through crawl spaces, cracks, and crevices and can scurry in through open windows, where they soon can become your cat's prey.

 Mice and cockroaches are just some of the many critters that can carry roundworm eggs.
 When fleas bite rodents, they can become infected with tapeworm eggs.
 Infected fleas then carry tapeworm eggs that are passed to your cat if he ingests the flea while grooming himself.

 Although heartworms are considered a major problem for dogs, they are increasingly affecting cats too.
 When a mosquito bites an animal infected with heartworms, the mosquito then carries the larvae.
 Once an infected mosquito flies into your home and feeds on your cat's blood, it can transmit heartworms to your pet by biting her.

 Once infected with heartworms, your cat can become extremely ill.
 Heartworms eventually travel to the heart and lungs through your cat's bloodstream.
 In some instances, heartworm infections can be fatal, and there is no approved treatment for heartworms in cats.